See our daily events listings for bars and clubs in the Chicago area at the link below, followed by an editor's pick of events throughout the year.

 June 25, 2016, 7pm at The PrivateBank Fire Pitch.
 For LGBTQA soccer community players of all ability levels to play soccer, have fun, and meet new people.
 You do not need a team in order to sign up.
 The tournament offers both recreational and competitive levels of play.
 The facility features indoor/ outdoor fields for year-round play, Heineken Pub97, patio, shops, gym + party space.

-May 27-30, 2016.
-Memorial Day Weekend.
-Thousands converge to party, network, & select 36th International Mr. Leather.
-4-day Leather Market -finest leather/fetish artisans & retailers; erotic attractions, body enhancement specialists & more.
-SUN: IML Competition, then IML Victory Celebration Party at House of Blues.
+May 27-30, 2016 at Congress Plaza Hotel, Memorial Day Weekend.
+Thousands converge to party, network/ select International Mr Leather.
+A four-day Leather Market leather/fetish artisans/ retailers; erotic attractions, body enhancement specialists.
+FRI: SF Party.
+SUN: IML Competition at Harris Theater + IML Victory Celebration Party at House of Blues.
 MON: Black and Blue Ball.
-See website for 2015 IML media.
+More info:

 May 27-30, 2016, at the Crowne Plaza Chicago Metro, Manhandler, Touché, Sidetrack, and Steamworks.
 Meet & Greet Socials, Trolley Tours of Chicago; parties including Boxer and Pajama Party + Nuts to Butts; Bare It All (almost) Bingo and Poker; bath time with Wet 'n' Wild; and Bear Brunch.
 Plus late night Hospitality After Hours Parties and more.
 See details/venue links: